 Can I drive my car after the catalytic converter is stolen?

-• Legal Issues: In many states and countries, it is illegal to drive a vehicle without a functioning catalytic converter.
-You could face fines or penalties if caught.
+- Legal Consequences: In most areas, it is illegal to operate a vehicle without a functioning catalytic converter.
+You may face hefty fines or even have your vehicle impounded if caught driving without one.

 What will happen to my car if I don't fix the catalytic converter immediately?